alpinestudios/website/content/res.md

 Don't bang your head against a wall trying to get around [NAT](https://tailscale.com/blog/how-nat-traversal-works/) from scratch, bang your head against a wall while using the [SteamAPI](https://partner.steamgames.com/doc/sdk/api) instead.

 great resource for learning socket fundamentals from scratch - https://beej.us/guide/bgnet/

+if you ever wanna go down the route of a netchad, here's *a lot* more concepts - https://beej.us/guide/bgnet0/

 ## multithreading
 [Introduction to Multithreading](https://guide.handmadehero.org/code/day122)